unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

     ],
 }
 ```
-Starting each of these launch configurations in the following order will showcase the success of every implemented method.
+Starting each of these launch configurations in the specific order that you see above will showcase the success of every implemented method.

 ### Unit Tests
 Two new testing files have been created in order to check and test different scenarios and features.